ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/01_timetree_inference/README.md

 ```

 > [NOTE!]
-> When analysing your own datasets, you should always first run `MCMCtree` when sampling from the prior, proceed to [carry out MCMC diagnostics as explained below](./README.md#prior), and make sure that there are no problems between the calibration densities you specified and the marginal densities `MCMCtree` inferred.
+> When analysing your own datasets, you should always first run `MCMCtree` when sampling from the prior, proceed to [carry out MCMC diagnostics as explained in the next `README.md` file we shall go trough](../02_MCMC_diagnostics/README.md#prior), and make sure that there are no problems between the calibration densities you specified and the marginal densities `MCMCtree` inferred.
 If you observed serious discrepancies, you would need to go back to your calibrations and check whether you made a mistake or you need to adjust them until the marginal densities really represent your belief about the fossil record.
-Then, once everything looks alright, you can run `MCMCtree` when sampling from the posterior, and then [run the corresponding MCMC diagnostics as explained below](./README.md#posterior).
+Then, once everything looks alright, you can run `MCMCtree` when sampling from the posterior, and then [run the corresponding MCMC diagnostics as explained in the next `README.md` file we shall go trough](../02_MCMC_diagnostics/README.md#posterior).
 Nevertheless, we are running `MCMCtree` both when sampling from the prior and the posterior so that we can have the output files ready for both MCMC diagnostics while (hopefully!) completing this tutorial on time for this session :) You will see that this workflow (i.e., `prior --> checks --> prior again if checks failed --> check again --> posterior if everything is fine`) is the one you shall follow when running [my tutorial on reproducible timetree inference](https://github.com/sabifo4/Tutorial_MCMCtree/tree/main/01_PAML/01_MCMCtree).